 Click on the Insert drop-down and choose the Insert Computed Field functionality.

 Figure 7: Insert Computed-Fields

 3. Add/Subtract/Divide/Multiply CRM number and money fields

 In the next window, you have the ability to make basic arithmetical operations with CRM-number fields by inserting add +, subtract –, divide / and multiply * number fields with a double-click.
 You can also define a name for the field, for example, Invoice Dec.
 213. If no name is typed in, the default name Computed Field will be set.

 Figure 8: Add/Subtract/Divide/Multiply CRM number and money fields

 If the calculation can be performed, you will see the result value in the merged document.

 Figure 9: Result

-If the calculation can not be evaluated you will see this result in your document.
+If the calculation cannot be evaluated, you will see the resulting error in your document, as shown below.
 This might be the case if your calculation uses a string field that does not contain a number as a value.
-See next screenshot, click to enlarge:

 That’s it!
 We appreciate your feedback!
 Please share your thoughts by sending an email to email@example.com.